Introduction to Stan and simulation

 • Usually we’ll use more general language, such as \(y_i\).
 But for this simple example I wanted to make things as explicit as possible.

 • Notice the symbol \(\sim\).
 This is read as “distributed as”, and indicates the probability distribution from which the values might come.
-When the values we’re talking about are data that we can observe (in this case, counts of birds), we call the distribution the likelihood.
+When the values we’re talking about are data that we can observe (in this case, number of birds counted), we call the distribution the likelihood.
 When the value is something we can’t observe (in this case, the average count \(\lambda\)) we call the distribution the prior.

 Warning